Shape

 Positive & Negative

-Next, we will learn about shape and form.
+Next we will investigate shape and form.

 Shape & Form